 Stargazing and Northern Lights viewing

-Hecla is a stunning location to witness the awe-inspiring Northern Lights.
+Hecla is an excellent location to witness the Northern Lights dancing across the night sky.
 As the sun sets and darkness takes over, the park transforms into a silent and mysterious place.
 Under the inky black sky, the stars shine like diamonds, creating a spectacular sight.
 If you’re lucky, you may witness the Northern Lights emerge, painting the sky with a mesmerising canvas of colours that swirl and dance in a magnificent display of natural beauty.

 The island’s pristine location makes it the ideal spot for viewing the night sky and the Northern Lights.
 The dark, clear skies are free from light pollution and the remote location of the park ensures that you can fully immerse yourself in the experience.